filarmus/bits/README.md

-# bits
+# BITS Pilani
-This repo serves as a collection of all the courses and activities as a part of my undergraduate studies in BITS Pilani
+This repo serves as a collection of all the courses and activities as a part of my undergraduate studies in BITS Pilani.